-Your job is not to be a good and deserving human being.
-Your job is to be your part of the universe.
+Our job is not to be a good and deserving human being.
+Our job is to be our part of the universe.
 There’s no rules, no judgment, no prize.
 It’s just an opportunity.
-Your life is a chance, a blank canvass, unwritten pages.
+Our life is a chance, a blank canvass, unwritten pages.
 The point isn’t to live in some way that’s been predetermined to be good —that’s just following orders.
 Nazis did that.
 The true way, is all about feel.

 You don’t want to live in a state of love because it’s good for other people.
 You don’t want to live in a state of love because some religion or leader told you to.
 You want to live in a state of love as much as possible because that represents the most enjoyable life for you.

 Understanding the nature of the present moment is the key to the most peaceful and loving sort of existence.
-Only focus on what you do there.
-Because the present moment is the only place where you can join the rest of us in creating a beautiful life.
+We are best to focus on what we do there.
+Because the present moment is the only place where we can join others in actively creating a beautiful life.
 I look forward to seeing you there.

 A serious childhood brain injury lead Scott to spend his entire life meditating on the concepts of thought, consciousness, reality and identity.
 It made others as strange to him as he was to them.
 When he realized people were confused by their own over-thinking, Scott began teaching others to understand reality.
 He is currently CBC Radio Active’s Wellness Columnist, as well as a writer, speaker and mindfulness instructor based in Edmonton, AB where he still finds it strange to write about himself in the third person.